-The EA, while agreeing with the principle underlying this recommendation, has pointed out that woody debris in many locations can cause risks of flooding if not removed.
-The National Assembly for Wales agrees with the Agency's suggested approach, namely that policy on the removal of woody debris should reflect policy on the reinstatement of wetlands (No 168) so that woody debris would not be removed routinely where there is no associated risk from flooding to people or property.
+The Environment Agency, while agreeing with the principle underlying this recommendation, has pointed out that woody debris in many locations can cause risks of flooding if not removed.
+The National Assembly for Wales agrees with the Environment Agency's suggested approach.
+Namely that policy on the removal of woody debris should reflect policy on the reinstatement of wetlands (rec 168 page 14) so that woody debris would not be removed routinely where there is no associated risk from flooding to people or property.